1712n/hygge-website/content/posts/workation-how-to.md

 Looking through the bright pictures from a company retreat, you might feel that there's nothing easier than arranging a trip for your team.
 You just choose an appealing spot by the sea, book the flights, and here you are: enjoying the time together.
 However, when you have more than 10 people in a team, things get complicated.

+# Flights and rides

+When it comes to travelling, everyone has personal preferences.
+To manage the booking workload, consder onboarding a travel management provider, e.g. [TravelPerk](https://www.travelperk.com/), [FlightFox](https://flightfox.com/) or [Kayak Business](https://www.kayak.com/business).
+Before choosing the best fit for your team, check the rates, flexibility policies, concierge service and SSO options.
+Our vote goes for those that help with Airbnb and provide various travel options, including car rent and train tickets booking.

 # Location
 Good news: appealing spot by the sea will do.
 Bad news: you have to consider entry requirements (e.g. visas), flights length and price, seasonal features, things to do, lodging options and others.